Welcome to 3Dpart.se , we have fast deliveries!

 2.6/ Prepare 3D model for printing by pressing "Slice"

-2.7/ Save the created .gcode file on a USB stick by clicking "Save to file"
+2.7/ Save the created .gcode file to USB flash drive by clicking "Save to file"

-- Select your usb memory, in the following examples the usb memory is "USB Drive (D:)
+- Select your USB memory, in the following example the USB memory is "USB Drive (D:)"

 -Select save

-4.1/ Turn on the 3D printer via the button at the back on the right side, Let the printer start up
+4.1/ Turn on the 3D printer via the button at the back right side, Let the printer start up

 4.2/ Check that there is plastic thread (filament) left on the roll above the printer, otherwise ask a teacher for help (The printer will also tell you if the material is out, then ask the teacher for help)